ruben-david-roy/NeuraNET-API-Playground/README.md

 #### Chat Models
 - **NeuraNET Lite**: A free version of the NeuraNET chat AI, perfect for basic queries and conversations.
 - **NeuraNET Pro**: A premium chat model offering advanced understanding and more detailed responses.
+- **NeuraNET Pro Vision**: Only accessible to paying beta testers, this model combines the capabilities of advanced chat functionalities with vision to interpret and discuss images.

 #### Image Models
 - **Vinci Mini**: A free version for basic image generation tasks.
 - **Vinci Max**: A premium image generation model delivering high-quality visual content.

-#### Chat with Vision Models
-- **NeuraNET Pro Vision**: Only accessible to paying beta testers, this model combines the capabilities of advanced chat functionalities with vision to interpret and discuss images.

 ### Image Generation Models
 - **Model Choice**: Select between 'Vinci Mini' and 'Vinci Max'.